-The bill requires the DDS commissioner to report annually, beginning by January 15, 2026, on abuse and neglect reports filed under these laws to the Human Services and Public Health committees, and post the report on its website.
+The act requires the DDS commissioner to report annually, beginning by January 15, 2026, on abuse and neglect reports filed under these laws to the Human Services and Public Health committees, and post the report on its website.
 The report must include:

-- 1. the number of abuse and neglect complaints the department received in the previous year and deaths reported; - the number and type of complaints that DDS investigated and the percentage investigated directly by the department or by private providers; - 3. the number and percentage of cases that were substantiated; and - 4. any administrative action taken by DDS regarding substantiated complaints, including a distribution of their outcomes and any recommendations.
+- 1. the number of abuse and neglect complaints the department received in the previous year and deaths reported; - 2. the number and type of complaints that DDS investigated and the percentage investigated directly by the department or by private providers; - 3. the number and percentage of cases that were substantiated; and - 4. any administrative action taken by DDS regarding substantiated complaints, including a distribution of their outcomes and any recommendations.

-The bill also requires the DDS commissioner, starting by February 1, 2026, to review department policies and procedures on abuse and neglect investigations and reports every five years and post any updates to policies and procedures on its website.
-The review must include:
+The act also requires the DDS commissioner, starting by February 1, 2026, to review department policies and procedures on abuse and neglect investigations and reports every five years and post any updates to policies and procedures on the department's website.
+As part of the review, the commissioner must:

-- 1. ensuring the policies and procedures reflect the current process in place for investigating abuse and neglect reports, - 2. reviewing DDS's method for sharing information on substantiated abuse and neglect complaints with the reported victim or his or her legal representative while keeping records related to its registry of former employees confidential, and - 3. getting feedback on the policies and procedures from qualified providers as the DDS commissioner determines.
+- 1. ensure the policies and procedures reflect the current process in place for investigating abuse and neglect reports, - 2. review DDS's method for sharing information on substantiated abuse and neglect complaints with the reported victim or his or her legal representative while keeping records related to its registry of former employees confidential, and - 3. get feedback on the policies and procedures from qualified providers as the DDS commissioner determines.